 On our way, one thing that really stands out is the amount of signage and billboards that are on buildings... physical signage and electronic.

 So we finally made it to the Government building.
 We then ascended to the 45th floor to the Observatory, which was free.
 Free is always a good thing.
 We were able to get a good panoramic view of the entire city for the most part.
 The one thing that we were anticipating seeing while up there was Mt.
 Fugi.
 But unfortunately, due to it being a partly cloudy/overcast day.
 We weren't able to see it.
 But we were able to see a mountain range in the distance that would be in front of Mt.
 Fugi.
-If you take a look at the photo, you can see the mountains.
-One thing to note is the height of the tallest peak in this mountain range, which is almost 1600 meters high.
-If we take in consideration the height of Mt.
-Fugi, which is a bit more than 3700 meters high, you can kind of get a feel for how high the mountain peak would be in this photo.
-That's roughly more than double the height of the mountains that you see in the photo.

 We then headed to an area in Shinjuku called the Kabukicho Entertainment Area.
 It was definitely sensory overload with tons of signage.
 But now we add to the madness the notorious ringing of slot machines and game rooms, as well as the "adult entertainment spots."
 What was so crazy to me was how this area, which attracts a lot of kids to the game rooms, arcades, bowling alleys and cinemas, could be so inundated with pornography, peep shows and prostitutes.
 We have to pray for Kabukicho.
 It definitely was an experience.